-These days, it’s tough to take truly novel journeys.
-For a lot of us, travel entails visiting a different country, staying in reasonably priced accommodation, eating local food, wandering around, staring at things, and working our way through the guidebook.
-We’ll probably have a damn good time doing it, too.
-But Trailblazer Matt Prior wants to embolden travelers to ask for more from their adventures.
+These days, it’s tough to take truly novel, adventurous journeys.
+But Trailblazer Matt Prior wants to embolden people to ask for more from their travels.
 His solution?
 The Matt Prior Adventure Academy.

 Matt once circumnavigated 2,000 kilometers on top of a frozen lake in Siberia in a World War II motorcycle.
 He also holds the world record for the highest altitude reached by a London taxi; rode a motorbike through the deserts, mountains and jungles of Peru on his own (in rainy season); drove a rickshaw from the southern tip of India all the way to the Himalayas; and was one of the pioneers to tackle the now infamous Mongol Rally.
 And that’s barely the half of it.